 In August 2016, the FASB issued "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments."
 The amendments in this standard provide specific guidance on eight cash flow classification issues relating to how certain cash receipts and cash payments are presented and classified in the statement of cash flows, thereby reducing the current and potential future diversity in practice.
 The new standard is effective for us for annual reporting periods beginning after December 15, 2017, and interim periods therein.
 Early adoption is permitted, including adoption in an interim period.
 If an entity early adopts the amendments in an interim period, any adjustments should be reflected as of the beginning of the fiscal year that includes that interim period.
 An entity that elects early adoption must adopt all of the amendments in the same period.
 The amendments should be applied using a retrospective transition method to each period presented.
 If it is impracticable to apply the amendments retrospectively for some of the issues, the amendments for those issues would be applied prospectively as of the earliest date practicable.
-We are currently evaluating the future impact of this standard on our consolidated financial statements.
+As permitted, on October 1, 2017, we early adopted these amendments and applied their provisions retrospectively.
+The adoption of this standard had no impact on our consolidated financial statements as the amendments did not change how we present and classify the eight identified cash flow classification issues within our consolidated statement of cash flows.

 In November 2016, the FASB issued "Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force)."
 The amendments in this standard require the statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents are to be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period amounts shown on the statement of cash flows.
-The new standard is effective for us on a retrospectively basis for annual reporting periods beginning after December 15, 2017, and interim periods therein.
+The new standard is effective for us on a retrospective basis for annual reporting periods beginning after December 15, 2017, and interim periods therein.
 Early adoption is permitted, including adoption in an interim period.
-Our restricted cash balances are nominal and accordingly we do not expect the adoption of this standard to have a material impact on our consolidated financial statements.
+As permitted, on October 1, 2017, we early adopted these amendments and applied their provisions retrospectively.
+The adoption of this standard had no impact on our consolidated financial statements as we did not have any restricted cash balances in 2017 and 2016.